On the curvature of biquotients

 In \cite{PW1} the authors suggest that consideration should be given to another modification of the Deformation Conjecture, namely that a Riemannian manifold with quasi-positive curvature admits a metric with almost positive curvature.

-A good illustration of the various deformations at work is the Gromoll-Meyer exotic $7$-sphere $\Sigma^7 = Sp(2) \bq Sp(1)$.
-In \cite{GM} $\Sigma^7$ was shown to inherit quasi-positive curvature from the bi-invariant metric on $Sp(2)$.
-It has since been shown that the bi-invariant metric on $Sp(2)$ may be deformed in such a way as to induce almost positive curvature on $\Sigma^7$ (see \cite{W}, \cite{EK}).
-As mentioned earlier, it is claimed in \cite{PW2} that one may deform $\Sigma^7$ to admit positive curvature.
+A good illustration of the various deformations at work is the Gromoll-Meyer exotic $7$-sphere $\Sigma^7 = \syp(2) \bq \syp(1)$.
+In \cite{GM} $\Sigma^7$ was shown to inherit quasi-positive curvature from the bi-invariant metric on $\syp(2)$.
+It has since been shown that this metric on $\Sigma^7$ may be deformed to have almost positive curvature (see \cite{W}, \cite{EK}).
+Finally, it is claimed in \cite{PW2} that one may further deform $\Sigma^7$ to admit positive curvature.

 Given the dearth of examples of manifolds with positive curvature and the relative abundance of examples with non-negative curvature, it is natural to investigate the topology of known examples.
 In particular, the Bazaikin spaces may be distinguished by the order $s$ of the cohomology groups $H^6 = H^8 = \Z_s$ (\cite{Ba}).
 From this one can write down infinitely many positively curved Bazaikin spaces which are distinct even up to homotopy equivalence.